Sellars Farm State Archaeological Area

 The land passed through several owners eventually ending up in the hands of James W. Sellars in 1909.
 The Sellars family was known to have extensively cultivated the site, which resulted in the reduction and, in some cases, complete loss of archaeological deposits such as parts of the palisade and most of the low mounds identified by Putnam.
 The State of Tennessee acquired the land in 1974 and began the process of turning it into an archaeological area in 2004.
 Sellars Farm is listed on the National Register of Historic Places.

 Notably, Sellars Farm is the location where two pairs of Tennessee-Cumberland style stone statues were found between 1922 and 1939.
 These statutes were first found as a result of the cultivation of the property by James Sellars, but were later hunted for by local farmers.
-The most famous of these is CSS-003 (A.k.a.
-“Sandy”), who is currently the State Artifact of Tennessee (as of 2014) and has been featured in numerous publications including Time magazine in 1941, the cover of Time-Life Books in 1992, and as a US postage stamp in the series “Art of the American Indian”.
-Three of these statues including “Sandy” and his female mate, were acquired by the McClung Museum in Knoxville, TN and are now on display.
+The most famous of these is the State Artifact of Tennessee, which is displayed in the permanent exhibit "Archaeology and the Native Peoples of Tennessee" at the McClung Museum of Natural History and Culture.